 "I know everybody in every house, and therefore the relationship between a country vicar and his people is far more intimate than it ever can be in place where you've got 20,000 people."

 The former canon was seen spending time with children at a scout camp.
 During the film he also talked about the beauty of the fells and how living in such a scenic place made it easy to believe in God.

 He said: "It is the close to nature syndrome - here it is not difficult to believe in a great creator."

 When the 75-year-old admitted his guilt last month, Archdeacon Pratt apologised "unreservedly" to Johns' victims.

 "We've been deeply shocked and grieved by the Reverend Ron Johns' admission of child sexual abuse," he said.

-"It's right that the highest standards should be expected of clergy and Mr Johns' has badly failed his vocation and his profession."'No excuse'
+"It's right that the highest standards should be expected of clergy and Mr Johns' has badly failed his vocation and his profession."

 The archdeacon said when the church was made aware of the allegations in 1993 Johns admitted the offences to the then Bishop of Carlisle, The Right Reverend Ian Harland.
 But the bishop did not alert the authorities, instead moving Johns to a parish in Caldbeck.